 According to police and prosecutors, on Friday at about 11:30 p.m., Kimpel-Phibbs, apparently enraged about having to do a favor for his girlfriend, 24-year-old Samantha Paige, smashed the side window and front windshield of a Ford truck belonging to her friend and hit another of her friends in the arm with a metal pipe.

 Afterward, he allegedly smashed the glass out of a front storm door and entered the apartment where his girlfriend was hiding from him.

 Paige told police that she had gone over to her friends' apartment on Burbank Street earlier that day after arguing with Kimpel-Phibbs.
 Just before the incident, she had called and asked him to bring over her purse.

 Kimpel-Phibbs allegedly sped by the residence at 40 mph and tossed the purse out the window before returning to the area, jumping out of his vehicle and screaming, "Who wants some?"
-He then began swinging the pipe at the truck and hit 30-year-old Vincent Hottel, who suffered minor injuries in the attack,
+He then began swinging the pipe at the truck and hit 30-year-old Vincent Hottel, who suffered minor injuries in the attack, police said.

 While awaiting arraignment after being taken into custody by Pittsfield police, Kimpel-Phibbs twice smeared feces on the floor and walls of his cell, according to a police report.
 A security camera showed him "ranting and raving" on topics of a religious nature, the report stated.